Battle lines drawn as fierce euthanasia debate returns to Parliament

 Under the new proposal it'll only apply to those with six months to live, a move that's won backing from the Green Party.

-Labour's Louisa Wall was in tears as described the bill as "empowering" in the House.
+Labour's Louisa Wall was in tears as she described the bill as "empowering" in the House.

 "The purpose of this bill is now crystal clear," she said.

-But she, too, is putting forward her own amendment, which would give the Family Court the final say instead of doctors, and would move the terminal illness requirement to a year.
+But she, too, is putting forward her own amendment, which would give the Family Court the final say instead of doctors, and would move the terminal illness length to a year.

 MPs are voting on the bill and changes individually - rather than along party lines - and hours before the debate began, a group of National members ardently opposed called a press conference to outline how they would be submitting a swathe of proposals.